hnarayanan/shpotify/README.md

 ## Installation and usage

-You can easily get started with shpotify by just following a few easy
+You can quickly get started with shpotify by following a few simple
 steps:

 1. Fetch a copy of this repository, either with git or [download the